The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

 Heavenly Father,

-Thank You for the faith and courage of the young girl who spoke with such bold trust in You.
+Thank You for the faith and courage of the young girl who spoke with faith and trust in You.

 Help me to have that same courage — to speak life, to show love, and to believe in Your power even in hard places.